elastisys/compliantkubernetes/docs/user-guide/long-term-log-retention.md

 !!!info

-    To access OpenSearch contact your Compliant Kubernetes administrator and ask them to create a user with suitable permissions listed here below.
+    To access OpenSearch contact your Welkin administrator and ask them to create a user with suitable permissions listed here below.
     For Elastisys managed services customers this can be done by filing a [service ticket](https://elastisys.atlassian.net/servicedesk/).

 This is the permissions required for the OpenSearch API snippets and the permissions required by Elasticdump: